-- 3.9.1 So called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
-The academy takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBA through training.
-Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy. - 3.9.2 FGM is a procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
+- 3.9.4 FGM is a procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
 FGM is illegal in the UK.
 Any indication that a child is at risk of FGM, where FGM is suspected, or where the woman is over 18, will be dealt with under the child protection procedures outlined in this policy.
 Staff will report concerns to the DSL, who will make appropriate and timely referrals to social care.
-In these cases, parents will not be informed before seeking advice and the case will still be referred to social care even if it is against the pupil's wishes. - 3.9.3 In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police.
+In these cases, parents will not be informed before seeking advice and the case will still be referred to social care even if it is against the pupil's wishes. - 3.9.5 In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police.
 Teachers should still consider and discuss any such case with the DSL and involve social care as appropriate, but the teacher will personally report to the police that an act of FGM appears to have been carried out.